SrgjanX/SRX.ViTool/README.md

 - **-dateprefix** Sets date prefix to the file name (ex: test.jpg will be renamed to 21_01_2022_test.jpg)
 - **-viberdir C:\ViberDownloads** It will use this directory.
+- **-useCurrentDir** It will use the directory where the .exe is located.